Photonico/Computational_Physics_Topics/README.md

 ![Open Source](https://github.com/ConAntares/About/blob/master/Attachments/OpenSource.svg)

-A lecture on Quantum Mechanics with the application of the C++, Python and Julia programming language.
+A lecture on Quantum Mechanics with the application of the C++, Python, and Julia.
 This is a long-term plan I want to do.

 Sincerely,